 For the first six months of a baby’s life, health practitioners recommend exclusive breastfeeding to provide your baby with the proper sustenance.
 However, moms worry about breastfeeding for several reasons like specific medical situations that can lead to insufficient breast milk supply, latch-on pain, struggle to maintain a milk stash while working, or challenges in lifestyle and comfort.

 As a solution, many parents resort to supplementing with formula.
 However, not many people know how to supplement with formula.
 The process is simple.
 All the parents need to do is offer their baby a combination of formula and breastmilk, either pumped and offered in a bottle or directly nursed to a baby.
-It can be helpful to first talk to a lactation consultant or doctor about this option.
+It can be helpful to first talk to a professional lactation consultant or doctor about this option.
 Some moms offer formula then stop once they have increased their breast milk supply.
 Others decide to cut back on breast milk completely.

 What formula should I choose, and how will it affect my baby?

 If you have no idea how to supplement with formula, starting with commercial infant formulas is a great start.
 Not to mention, it is a nutritious alternative to breast milk.
 For many years, baby formula replicates the nutrition offered by human breast milk.
 But choosing the right one among the various offerings in the market can be difficult.

 Usually, the first formula that you try is cow’s milk protein.
 Babies who are intolerant to these formulas, however, are offered soy-based formulas.
 There are unique infant formulas with different or added components like prebiotics designed to keep the baby’s stool soft or probiotics, decreasing colic symptoms.
 Before deciding, it is best to consult with your pediatrician on the best formula for your baby.